sarg3nt/certified-kubernetes-security-specialist/02 System Hardening/01 Intro.md

 # Least Privilege Principle

-Users and components should have only the access they require to do their job.
+Users and components should have only the access they require to do their job

 # Reduce the Attack Surface